 Whether you’re looking to buy or sell a home in the Oviedo Florida area, you have come to the right place.
 Here you can search the latest listings of homes for sale in Oviedo, schedule a property showing, or request information about selling a home in Oviedo, Florida.

 Should you decide to enlist the help of an expert Oviedo Realtor, you will undoubtedly be impressed by our detailed, state-of-the-art marking plan.
-Not only do we ensure that you know exactly what needs to be done to prepare your home for sale, we will help you with home staging, move planning and relocation assistance.
+Not only do we ensure that you know exactly what needs to be done to prepare your home for sale, but we will also help you with home staging, move planning, and relocation assistance.

 About Oviedo, Florida

 While Oviedo might be one of Central Florida’s oldest communities—it was first settled some 140 years ago— this Seminole County boomtown knows how to embrace newcomers.
 Indeed, few Central Florida municipalities have witnessed the kind of growth Oviedo has seen in recent years.
 The town’s population is now over 30,000—more than a tenfold increase since 1980.
 Oviedo’s growth was a long time coming.
 The area’s first settlers, who put down stakes near Lake Jesup in the l860s, called it Solary’s Wharf.
 In 1883 postmaster Andrew Aulin dubbed it Oviedo, supposedly after seeing a Spanish town of the same name on a map.
 Then, after the railroad arrived in 1886, the town became a major shipping point for both celery and citrus.